 And also this at 0x351E2, 0x3561A, 0x35842, 0x3594E, 0x359D6, 0x35DE2, and 0x35E12:

-There exists error message strings used when loading "SONIC.DAT" for debugging purposes.
-These messages include what seems to be original function names for such.
+There exists error message strings used when loading SONIC.DAT for debugging purposes.
+These messages include what seem to be original function names for such.
 It all starts at 0x2AB54 in the executable.

 DatafileOpen: unable to open file %s in mode %s DatafileOpen: Bad read reading ID DatafileOpen: Bad ID DatafileOpen: Bad read index position DatafileOpen: Bad seek DatafileOpen: Bad read index count DatafileOpen: Out of memory allocing index.
 DatafileOpen: Bad read index sort flag DatafileOpen: Bad read index DatafileClose: Datafile file not open DatafileGetData: seek error.
 DatafileGetData: comp none read error.
 DatafileGetData: Out of memory alloc'ing temp.
 DatafileGetData: COMPRESSED read error.
 DatafileGetData: unknown compression type %d.
 DatafileAddData: Datafile entry %s already exists.
 DatafileAddData: Out of memory allocing index.
 DatafileAddData: Out of memory on index resize.
 DatafileAddData: seek failure DatafileAddData: comp none write failure DatafileAddData: out of memory on temp alloc.
 DatafileAddData: FAST COMPRESSED write failure DatafileAddData: write failure DatafileAddData: unknown compression type %d.
 DatafileAddFile: out of memory on temp alloc DatafileAddFile: read error.
 DatafileExtractFile: file name not in index DatafileExtractFile: out of memory on temp alloc DatafileExtractFile: write file failed.
 DatafileRemoveData: couldn't open temp file.%s DatafileRemoveData: seek error.
 DatafileRemoveData: couldn't remove old Datafile.
 DatafileRemoveData: couldn't rename tempfile. %s DatafileRemoveData: couldn't reopen Datafile. %s DatafileRemoveByName: name not in index

-At 0x2C080 in the executable, there's one hidden line of credits, crediting Jim O'Keane for the "I3D Tool Kit".
-I3D was a toolkit used to create 3D applications in MS-DOS and Windows.
+Present at 0x2C080 in the executable ia one hidden line of credits, crediting Jim O'Keane for the "I3D Tool Kit" (I3D was a toolkit used to create 3D applications in MS-DOS and Windows; see here).